deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 countries, we set up a synthetic check per test variant in [NR Synthetics][nrsynth].

-Each of these checks is configured to request a given asset (our main CSS file) every minute, from a number of different locations across the globe; NR Insights lets us access detailed reports of performance for each individual request.
+Each of these checks was configured to request a given asset (our main CSS file) every minute, from a number of different locations across the globe; [NR Insights][nrinsights] lets us access detailed reports of performance for each individual request.

-Because Cloudfront is our existing setup, We allowed for a 1-week warmup period: we wouldn't want to compare another CDN cache until we were confident that most POPs had had a chance to cache the asset in question.
+Because Cloudfront is our existing setup, we allowed for a 1-week warmup period: we wouldn't want to compare another CDN cache until we were confident that most POPs had had a chance to cache the asset in question.